ClusterHQ/flocker/docs/using/administering/debugging.rst

 It is possible to see the available unit names, and then view the logs with ``journalctl``:

+# FLOC-2647 Not sure if this example is helpful anymore
+# And the script below shows an alternative (better?) way to list the running
+# flocker services.

 .. prompt:: bash [root@node1]# auto

    [root@node1]# ls /etc/systemd/system/multi-user.target.wants/flocker-*.service | xargs -n 1 -I {} sh -c 'basename {} .service'